SJ429/SQLDB/README.md

 * A table schema for each of the six CSV files was created.

-* Then each CSV file was imported into the corresponding SQL table to hold data  a SQL database.
+* Then each CSV file was imported into the corresponding SQL table to hold data in the database.

 #### Data Analysis